t0rzz/SamLoader-Reloaded/README.md

 Download the specified firmware version for a given phone and region to a specified file or directory: `-m <model> -r <region> -i <serial/imei number prefix> download -v <version> (-O
 <output-dir> or -o <output-file>)`
+- Note: If Samsung no longer serves the requested build, the tool automatically falls back to the latest available build for your model/region (as Samsung now often serves only the latest).

 For faster downloads, enable multi-threading with `-T/--threads` (e.g., `-T 8`).
 Note: when `--resume` is used or a partial file already exists, the downloader falls back to single-thread mode.